HarllonCS/news-website/README.md

 ## Page outline images.

 ### Main Section
-The hottest news will be displayed in the **Main Section**.
+The main news will be displayed in the **Main Section**.
 With this, the user will not waste a lot of time looking for that information that is leaving the whole world awestruck.

 ![Image Sketch: Main Section](./sketches/esboco_landing-page_main-section.png)